DKatzlberger/Project_Y/README.md

 ***Settings:***

 The script accepts one commandline argument, which is a path to a settings.yaml file.
-In the file you need to specify all required settings:
+In the file you need to specify all required settings.
+In the snipped below some of the settings are displayed.
+An example settings file for "interactions.R" can be found here [example_settings_interactions.yaml]().
 ```yaml
 # Classification
 class_0: your_class_0                  # Healthy, Cancer_1